womenbuildweb3/30daysofweb3.xyz/curriculum/en/8-wrapping-up/0-intro-to-radicle.md

+---
+title: Hosting Your Code With Radicle
-# Hosting Your Code With Radicle
+description: Hosting Your Code With Radicle
+optional: true
+---

 Now that we are done with our app, we can upload our code to Radicle to keep it safe. **Radicle** is a _peer-to-peer network for storing git repositories designed to be free from censorship._ You can use Radicle for free similarly to how you would use GitHub or any other git based repository hosting site.